prog-cy/OxygenReportCreatorApp/README.md

 # Oxygen Report Creator

-An Android Application to create a Oxygen Report in pdf format.
+An Android Application to create an Oxygen Report in pdf format.

 ## Requirements
 - Android Studio